rdnaidu/ng2-headless-cms-plus-app/README.md

 cd src/app.config.ts

+# This file contains the configuration for all the external services accessed
+# including the Drupal 8 , Solr Search , OMDB APIs and Firebase
+# by default this will run in a stub mode for Drupal , Solr components and Firebase is disabled
+# provide your own firebase app keys and configuration details here.

-# fbAppEnabled: false, <-- Change to true
+# fbAppEnabled: false, <-- Change to true for Firebase functionality
 #    fbAppConfig: { <-- update with your own firebase keys
 #        apiKey: 'Add Firebase key',
 #        authDomain: 'Add Firebase Doman',